9577eth/scaffold-eth/README.md

 # 🏗 Scaffold-ETH

+## 🚨 This repo is now in read-only mode 🚨

 ---

-🎖 Scaffold-ETH 2 is the latest version, we recommend you fork: https://github.com/scaffold-eth/scaffold-eth-2
+## 🎖 Scaffold-ETH 2 is the latest version, we recommend you fork: https://github.com/scaffold-eth/scaffold-eth-2

 ---